PsyTeachR/ug1-practical/docs/02-programming-basics.md

 ### Activity 1

-* Open up R Studio and in the console, type the following code:
+* Open up R Studio (server or on your machine) and in the console, type the following code:

 ```r